chromajs/.github/profile/README.md

 **IMPORTANT: Chroma is still in beta and is not usable yet.**

+> Want to support us for free?
+Please follow & star our repos to help spread the word that we're here.

 Chroma is a ridiculously simple framework for integrating Markdown everywhere.
 You can use it with our own CLI, a vite plugin, and a static compiler and it will compile and markdown in your code to HTML:

 ```js